seddon-software/python-course/README.txt

 If you are on a Diamond machine, setup vscode with:
     module load vscode/1.42.1
-Note: later versions of vscode may not work because of memory requirements
+Note: later versions of vscode may not work

 To clone this repository:
     cd